LearnOnDemandSystems/docs/lod/email-verification-workflow-for-two-factor-authentication-two-fa.md

 ---
-title: "Email verification workflow for 2FA"
+title: "Email Verification Workflow for 2FA"
 description: "An enhanced email verification workflow for Two-Factor Authentication (2FA) on our platform."
 isPublished: true
 ---